The School Day

-- Children should arrive at school for 8:45am and come onto the playground.
-Please note children should not be left at school any earlier than 8.45am.
+- Children should arrive at school between 8:50am and 9:00am and come onto the playground.
+Please note children should not be left at school any earlier than 8.50am.
 Children are not allowed into the school before this time unless specific permission from a member of staff.

 - We encourage punctuality, to ensure each child has the opportunity to begin the school day successfully.